 Have German ancestors?
 You’re not alone—more than 44 million Americans can trace their ancestry back to Germany.
 This book shows you how to identify your immigrant ancestor and his hometown, then how to find records of him in the homeland.
 In addition, Beidler provides guides to German names, history and geography to take your research to the next level.
 Beidler has also written two follow-up titles: Trace Your German Roots Online and The Family Tree Historical Atlas of Germany.

 9. The Source: A Guidebook of American Genealogy edited by Lorretta Dennis Szucs and Sandra Hargreaves Luebking

 Called “the genealogical bible” by some, this book provides detailed guides on the most important family records.
-In the book’s nearly 1,000 pages, you’ll learn basic genealogy research practices and strategies, plus breakout chapters for census records, directories and more.
-You’ll also read about how to research specific groups of ancestors, such as Colonial English and African America ancestors.
+In the book’s nearly 1,000 pages, you’ll learn basic genealogy research practices and strategies, and breakout chapters walk you through census records, directories and more.
+You’ll also read about how to research specific groups of ancestors, such as Colonial English and African American ancestors.